Social Justice Australia

 Many factors contribute to what is often called the ‘voting paradox’ where voters’ choices seem contrary to their interests.
 Some voters feel detached from the electoral process, leading them to make random selections.
 Others lack a deep understanding of the political landscape, which results in decisions influenced by familial or traditional party loyalties.

-Emotional Influences on Voting
+Emotional Influences on Informed Voting Australia

 Improving the Voting Process